github-harunadev/VRCMetadataStripper/README.md

 	- *You have been warned, there's no way to invert changes. _You have been warned twice._*

-Incorret-formatted config file will be ignored by program.
+Incorrect-formatted config file will be ignored by program.

 ## License and other information
 This project is licensed under Apache License 2.0.